Laila Rouass: Personal life

-Born Laila Abdesselam to an Indian mother and a Moroccan father, she grew up with six siblings in Tower Hamlets in the East End of London.
-Raised Muslim, she is now non-practising, although she calls the Islamic faith an important part of her identity.
-In 1990, she married family friend Abdeslam Rouass, but they divorced in 2003 without having consummated their marriage, after which Rouass lived with London businessman Nasir Khan.
-Khan and Rouass held a ceremony in 2005 before family and friends, pledging to spend their lives together; Rouass later faced criticism for referring to herself and Khan as having married each other, even though the ceremony had no legal standing.
-She became pregnant in 2006, but ended her relationship with Khan shortly after their daughter Inez was born in February 2007.
+In 1990, she married family friend Abdeslam Rouass, but the couple divorced in 2003 without having consummated their marriage.
+Rouass then lived with London businessman Nasir Khan, with whom she held a commitment ceremony in 2005 before family and friends.
+She later faced criticism for referring to herself and Khan as a married couple, even though the ceremony had no legal standing.
+She gave birth to their daughter Inez in February 2007, but ended her relationship with Khan shortly afterwards.
 In 2011, Khan was sentenced to nine years in prison for his money-laundering role in a £250 million VAT fraud conspiracy.

 From 2010 to 2011, Rouass dated celebrity chef James Petrie.
 In 2012, she began dating professional snooker player Ronnie O'Sullivan, to whom she became engaged in February 2013.
 Rouass and O'Sullivan appeared together as guests on BBC's Saturday Kitchen in February 2021.
-In February 2022, Rouass announced on social media that the couple had ended their relationship, but they subsequently reconciled.
+In February 2022, Rouass announced on social media that the couple had ended their relationship, but they subsequently reconciled before separating again in September 2024.
+They reconciled again in January 2025 and married in June of that year.
+She features in the 2023 documentary about his playing career, Ronnie O'Sullivan: The Edge of Everything.

 In August 2017, Rouass was caught up in the Barcelona terrorist attack, writing on Twitter during the incident that she was hiding in a restaurant freezer.